Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 What the Research Shows

 For conditions like arthritis, the research is thinner but consistent with what would be predicted from the mechanism: removing joint loading relieves pain associated with that loading.
-The question for most sufferers isn't whether floating will feel good — it almost certainly will — but whether the benefit persists long enough to be worth incorporating regularly.
+The question isn't whether floating will feel good — it commonly does — but whether the benefit persists long enough to be worth incorporating regularly.

-The answer, for most members who float for pain, is yes.
-Particularly when combined with red light therapy, which has its own evidence base for reducing inflammation at the cellular level.
+For many members who float for pain, the answer is yes — particularly when combined with red light therapy, which has its own evidence base for reducing inflammation at the cellular level.

 A note on the state of the research